 DO I HAVE TO BE THERE?

 It is not necessary for you to be present for the entire inspection.
-It is recommended that you attend for the last half-hour or so.
-You will be able to observe the inspector and ask questions directly.
+We recommended attending at the end.
+You will be able to observe the inspector and ask questions.
 You will learn about the condition of the home, how its systems work, and how to maintain it.
-Also, you will also find the report easier to understand if you’ve seen the property first-hand through the inspector’s eyes.
+Reports will be easier to understand if you’ve seen the property first-hand through the inspector’s eyes.

 WHAT IF THE REPORT REVEALS PROBLEMS?

 No house is perfect.
-If the inspector identifies problems, it doesn’t necessarily mean you shouldn’t buy the house.
+If the inspector identifies problems, it doesn’t mean you shouldn’t buy the house.
 You will know in advance what to expect.
-A seller may adjust the purchase price or contract terms if major problems are found.
-If your budget is tight, or if you don’t wish to become involved in future repair work, this information will be extremely important to you.
+A seller may adjust the sale price or contract terms if major problems.
+If your budget is tight, or you don’t wish to become involved in future repair work, this information will be important to you.

 IF THE HOUSE PROVES TO BE IN GOOD CONDITION, DID I REALLY NEED AN INSPECTION?

 Definitely.
-Now you can complete your home purchase with your eyes open as to the condition of the property and all its equipment and systems.
+Now you can complete your home purchase with your eyes open on the condition of the property and all its equipment and systems.
 You will also have learned many things about your new home from the inspector’s written report.
 This information will be important for future reference.